hexojs/hexo/.github/ISSUE_TEMPLATE.md

 -->

 <!--
 If you want help on your bug, please also send us the github repository where your hexo code is stored.
-If it is not on github, please post if on github, it would greatly help.
+If it is not on github, please post it on github, it would greatly help.
 -->

 ## For question